boriguen/friendly-party-organizer/README.md

-# Project Name
+# FriendlyPartyOrganizer

-FriendlyPartyOrganizer: Helps creating a list of party guests by prioritizing guests with the most connections within the pool of potential guests.
+Helps creating a list of party guests by prioritizing guests with the most connections within the pool of potential guests.

 ## Installation